Led by Eclipse, Slate is a Northern artist development programme for and by Black Artists of all creative fields in the North of England.

 Slate is open to artists at all stages of their career whether starting out or ready to take the next step.

-How do I get involved / Find out More?
+How do I get involved and find out more?

 What happens as part of Slate?

 The programme is a mix of public events, commissions, training, events, production support, networking, mentoring, residencies and more.
 It is devised according to both common and individual needs.
-All public events and call for opportunities will be advertised here so watch this space for events and opportunities associated with the scheme.
+All public events and call for opportunities will be advertised here on the HOME website so watch this space for events and opportunities associated with the scheme.